Our Idaho Travel Guide

-Known for its mountainous landscapes and outdoor recreational areas, Idaho is the 14th largest state in the U.S. It is beautiful to drive, camp, hike, and enjoy.
+Known for its mountainous landscapes and outdoor recreational areas, Idaho and many attractions and is the 14th largest state in the U.S. It is beautiful to drive, camp, hike, and enjoy.
 Idaho borders six American states and one Canadian province, British Columbia.

 Idaho is called ‘The Gem State’ because more than 70 precious and semi-precious gemstones are mined here.
 It is also known for being the birthplace of television, as this is where inventor Farnsworth came up with the groundbreaking idea of an electric television.
-Keep reading to learn more about traveling to Idaho.
+Keep reading in this Idaho travel guide to learn more about traveling in this beautiful state.

 First, a little history…

 Idaho was one of the last states to be visited by European settlers because of its remote location.
 When settlers first arrived in the 1800s, two major Native American tribes used to live in Idaho; the Nez Perce and the Shoshone.
 Most settlers were missionaries, minors, fur traders, and farmers.
 Initially, Idaho was claimed by both the United States and Britain.
 In 1846, the area officially became part of the United States, and in 1890, Idaho became the 43rd U.S state.

 Find your adventure!
 Organized by city name…

 Sun Valley Resort is a favorite travel destination for skiing enthusiasts because of its infrastructure and winter sports.
 You will find that the downhill skiing on Dollar Mountain and Bald Mountain is appropriate for both beginners and experts.
 During summers, the resort offers miles of mountain trails where you can go mountain biking and hiking.